The IELTS reading test has 3 sections.

 What kind of strategies are useful?

-Skimming is important in IELTS Reading to get an overview of the text and it should take about 2 minutes.
-This skill is useful for short answer questions or multiple choice questions, but for other question types this might not work well.
+Skimming is important in IELTS Reading to get an overview of the text.
+Skimming should only take about 2 minutes.
+This skill is useful for short answer questions or multiple choice questions, but for other question types, this might not work well.
 Understanding how things are paraphrased is a very important skill because in the text it will say one thing but in the answer choice it will use synonyms, this can really confuse students.

-Scanning is another technique that is useful to locate key information such as numbers , names, dates and other key information but this also depends on the type of question.
+Scanning is another technique that is useful to locate key information such as numbers, names, dates, places and other key information, but this also depends on the type of question.

 Here are the best techniques for reading in IELTS.